superclustr/zonneplan-data-inserter/README.md

 ## Configuration

 The application requires several environment variables to function correctly, including details for the Zonneplan API and the InfluxDB.
-These environment variables need to be set in the GitHub Secrets.
+Sensitive environment variables are recommended to be set in the GitHub Secrets or securely on stored/accessed on the host.

 Here is a list of the required environment variables: